Gainesville Pedestrian Accidents Lawyer

 Who is at greatest risk for suffering injuries in a pedestrian accident in Florida?
 Reports show that older Floridians, minorities and pedestrians walking in lower-income communities are the most likely to be hurt in a pedestrian accident.

-What Are Some of the Common Causes of Pedestrian Accidents in Gainesville?
+What Are Some of the Common Causes of Pedestrian Accidents Near Gainesville?

 Gainesville is no stranger to pedestrian accidents.
-Most pedestrian accidents involve a motor vehicle–and some of the leading causes of these dangerous accidents also contribute to car accidents in our communities.
+Most pedestrian accidents involve a motor vehicle–and some of the leading causes of these dangerous accidents also contribute to car accidents in and around our communities.

 Some of the most common causes of pedestrian accidents include: